Deep Inelastic Processes and the Equations of Motion: Gauge Invariant Correlator

 where $\Phi_{\pm}$ corresponds to the contour ${\cal I}_{\pm}$ in eqs. (\ref{link}), while $\Phi_E$ and $\Phi_O$ select respectively the T-even and the T-odd "soft" functions.
 These two correlators contain respectively the link operators ${\cal L}_E(x)$ and ${\cal L}_O(x)$, where

 and $\Lambda_{{\cal I}_{\pm}}(x)$ are defined by the second eq. (\ref{link}).
-Eqs. (\ref{spl}) and (\ref{spl1}) imply that the T-even functions are independent of the contour (${\cal I}_+$ or ${\cal I}_-$), while T-odd ones change sign according as to whether they are involved in DIS or in DY\cite{co3,bmp}.
-In this sense, such functions are not strictly universal\cite{co3}, as already stressed.
+Eqs. (\ref{spl}) and (\ref{spl1}) imply that the T-even functions are independent of the contour (${\cal I}_+$ or ${\cal I}_-$), while the T-odd ones change sign according as to whether they are involved in DIS or in DY (Collins, 2002; Boer {\it et al.}, 2003b).
+In this sense, such functions are not strictly universal (Collins, 2002), as already stressed.
 It is convenient to consider an axial gauge,